-Please note that all children must be placed under the care of a staff member upon arrival.
-Do not drop your child at the office or classroom door or at the curb in the parking lot and drive away under any circumstances.
+Please note that all children must be placed under

+the care of a staff member upon arrival.
+Under any circumstances, do not drop your child at the office, classroom door or parking lot curb, then drive away.

 Early Arrival

 Between 7:30 a.m. and 8:15 a.m., parents must escort their child into the school building.
 All children are watched in the before-school room until 8:00 a.m. when they are walked to their own classrooms.
 Please make sure to sign your child in using our Procare system upon entering the school.
 Please consult the website for current charges for before-school care (Admissions/Tuition Fees).